sc-ventures/cloudbreak-documentation/docs/common/create-adv-5.md

 #### Enable Kerberos Security

 Select this option to enable Kerberos for your cluster.
-For more information refer to [Kerberos](security-kerberos.md).
+For information about available Kerberos options, refer to [Enabling Kerberos Security](security-kerberos.md).

 **Related Links**